TACC/coe-332-sp24/docs/unit04/intro_software_design.rst

 #2: Abstraction
 ~~~~~~~~~~~~~~~
 You likely already know the concept of abstraction from math and science courses.
 The real world is very complicated.
 With abstraction, we replace an exact concept with a simplified model.
-The Bohr Atom is an example of an abstraction of matter.
+For example, the Bohr model is an abstraction of the actual atom.

 You have seen examples of abstractions in software also.
 For instance, we saw how the Python function ``open()`` returns
 a "file object" (cf., https://docs.python.org/3/glossary.html#term-file-object).
 A file object is an abstraction representing